githiomi/githiomi/README.md

 - 👋 Hello world, I’m Daniel Githiomi

-- 🤖 My interests are in application development, coding and using my skills to make improvements in the tech world.
+- 🤖 My interests are in application development, coding and using my skills to create impactful technological solutions.

-- 🌱 I'm currently learning Flutter using Dart to help me in Mobile App Develpment while improving my knowledge in Java, Python and Javascript.
+- 🌱 I'm currently learning Flutter using Dart for Mobile App Develpment while improving my knowledge in Java, Python and Javascript.

 - 👌 Making use of my time to work on freelance websites and collaborating on multiple projects

 - 💻 You can reach me at [danielgithiomi@gmail.com](mailto:danielgithiomi@gmail.com)